 Exhaust gas recirculation (EGR) reduces nitrogen oxide (NOx) emissions by recirculating a portion of exhaust gases back into the intake manifold.
 This dilutes the oxygen concentration in the combustion chamber, lowering peak combustion temperatures and reducing NOx formation.
 EGR is an effective emissions control strategy, particularly in diesel engines, and is commonly used in modern IC engines to meet stringent emissions regulations.

-73. What are the main differences between naturally aspirated and forced induction engines, and how do they affect engine performance?
+73. What’s the difference between naturally aspirated and forced induction engines?

 Ans: